ISO 27001 + ISO 9001 + ISO 42001

 Can we run a penetration test?

 Yes — coordinate via Customer Success.
-We support customer-initiated pen tests against the CloudMonitor app and admin app surfaces.
+We support customer-initiated penetration tests against the CloudMonitor app and admin app surfaces, subject to an agreed scope, schedule, and rules of engagement.

 Is CloudMonitor certified by Microsoft?